lcp

 Sources: https://www.artsy.net/artist/pierre-guariche ; https://www.1stdibs.com/creators/pierre-guariche/furniture/?content=expanded

-Our know-how stems from combining traditional materials such as wicker, rattan and leather with brass using meticulous workmanship.
+We produce bespoke brass lighting, furniture and accessories with a style characterized by the double ambition of being modern and familiar, universal yet poetic.
+Our know-how stems from combining traditional materials such as wicker, rattan and leather with brass and glass through meticulous workmanship.

 Our bespoke collections represent 35 years of passion and know-how in the fields of decorative arts and interior design.
-Over these years we have built a strong ecosystem within Moroccan artisanry, with the aim of perpetuating our cultural heritage.

 Craftsmanship